 After getting an overwhelming response from both members of the LGBTQ+ community and our allies, the Halifax Mussels was born.
 With the motto “Come out of your shell!”, a snappy hockey stick bearing mascot for a logo and some support from the local hockey community, the first Halifax Mussels drills session was held in early 2017.

 One of the key things that makes Mussels different from other hockey groups is our low-barriers access.
-We believe that anyone, regardless of socio-economic status, gender, orientation, race or skill level should have a chance to try hockey.
+We believe that anyone, regardless of socio-economic status, gender, orientation, race or skill level should have a chance to try hockey in a safe and welcoming environment.
 If you are considering joining us and have not played hockey before or are uncertain if the Mussels is right for you, you are encouraged to contact the Mussels if you would like to try us out - we would be happy to help arrange loaner equipment and partner you with an experienced Mussel to come out and try a drills session or ice time.

 After getting an overwhelming response from both members of the LGBTQ+ community and our allies, the Halifax Mussels was born.
 With the motto “Come out of your shell!”, a snappy hockey stick bearing mascot for a logo and some support from the local hockey community, the first Halifax Mussels drills session was held in early 2017.

 One of the key things that makes Mussels different from other hockey groups is our low-barriers access.
-We believe that anyone, regardless of socio-economic status, gender, orientation, race or skill level should have a chance to try hockey.
+We believe that anyone, regardless of socio-economic status, gender, orientation, race or skill level should have a chance to try hockey in a safe and welcoming environment.
 If you are considering joining us and have not played hockey before or are uncertain if the Mussels is right for you, you are encouraged to contact the Mussels if you would like to try us out - we would be happy to help arrange loaner equipment and partner you with an experienced Mussel to come out and try a drills session or ice time.